-You can’t just look in and see what you have to choose from when you’re getting dressed, so you end up piling them someplace more visible, which looks like crap.
+You can’t just look in and see what shoes you have to choose from when you’re getting dressed, so you end up piling them someplace more visible, which looks like crap.
 Or you end up just wearing one or two pairs all the time while the other gather dust.
 Here’s how to organize shoes when you have a small closet.

 - Photograph each pair of stored shoes and keep the photos in a collection on your phone, or print them out and put them somewhere in easy reach.
 This is also a great system if you store shoes in multiple locations around your home – you can label each photo with the location where the pair is stored.